 (3) Any arrangement or supplementary arrangement entered into pursuant to this section by the Governor on behalf of the State with the Governor-General of the Commonwealth has by virtue of this subsection effect according to its tenor.

-[Section 25 inserted by No. 62 of 1956 s.
+[Section 25 inserted: No. 62 of 1956 s.
 3.]

-Schedule
+Schedule — Arrangement between Commonwealth and State

 [s.
 25(2).]

+[Heading amended: No. 19 of 2010 s.
+4.]

 AN ARRANGEMENT entered into BETWEEN HIS EXCELLENCY THE GOVERNOR-GENERAL OF THE COMMONWEALTH OF AUSTRALIA acting with the advice of the Federal Executive Council AND HIS EXCELLENCY THE GOVERNOR OF THE STATE OF WESTERN AUSTRALIA acting with the advice of the Executive Council of the State WHEREBY IT IS AGREED as follows: —

 1. The Commonwealth of Australia (in this arrangement called “the Commonwealth”) will create an office in the Public Service of the Commonwealth of Deputy Commonwealth Statistician for the State of Western Australia (the occupant of which office from time to time is in this arrangement called “the Deputy Commonwealth Statistician”).